 - You are taking or receiving therapy that suppresses your immune system.
 Examples include chemotherapy or corticosteroids, such as prednisone.
 Therapy that suppresses the immune system may make the Essure procedure less effective for birth control

-What are warnings, precautions and other potential risks of Essure
+What are warnings, precautions and other potential risks of Essure?

 WARNING: Be sure you are done having children before you undergo the Essure procedure.
 Essure is a permanent method of birth control.

-- The younger a woman is when she chooses to end her fertility, the more likely she is to regret her choice later.
+- The younger a woman is when she chooses to end her fertility, the more likely she is to regret her choice later

 WARNING: You must continue to use another form of birth control until you have your Essure Confirmation Test and your doctor tells you that you can rely on Essure for birth control.

-- You can rely on Essure for birth control only after your doctor has reviewed your Essure Confirmation Test results and told you that you may rely.
+- You can rely on Essure for birth control only after your doctor has reviewed your Essure Confirmation Test results and told you that you can rely.
 If you rely on Essure for birth control before having your Essure Confirmation Test, you are at risk of getting pregnant

 - Talk to your doctor about which method of birth control you should use for the 3 months after the procedure.
 Some women can remain on their current birth control.
-Other women, such as those using an intrauterine device or contraceptive (IUD or IUC), will need to switch to another method.

-Risks: During the Essure procedure
+Risks: During the Essure Procedure

 - You may experience mild to moderate pain.